JexSrs/oauth2/README.md

   * The parameter `resource` will not be used, instead the Authorization Server should decide the `audience` claim using the [`audience`](./docs/authorizationServer#audience) option.

+### Request a feature
+`oauth2` library tries to implement most of the features of OAuth2 and its extensions.
+If you want to request a new feature (e.x. implementing a new flow) or report a bug you can always open a new issue.
+In case it is related to OAuth2 spec or it's extensions you `must` include the related spec.

 ## Installation
 This library is not in [npm](https://www.npmjs.com/).
 To use it you have to clone the repository to